When someone is having a psychotic episode, they have difficulty with the way they interpret the real world.

-- Confused thinking: thoughts don’t join up properly, causing confusion.
-A person’s thoughts may speed up or slow down, their sentences may be unclear and hard to understand, and they may have difficulty following a conversation.
+- disordered thinking: thoughts don’t join up properly, causing confusion.
+A person’s thoughts and speech may speed up or slow down, their sentences may be unclear and hard to understand, and they may have difficulty following a conversation or remembering things

-- Delusions: the person may hold beliefs that are not usual for someone of the same cultural background.
-This can take different forms, such as paranoia (thinking they are being watched or singled out for harm), grandiosity (believing they have special powers or are an important religious or political figure) or depressive (believing they are guilty of a terrible crime).
+- delusions: the person may hold beliefs that are unusual for someone of the same cultural background.
+This can take different forms, such as paranoia (thinking they are being watched or singled out for harm), grandiosity (believing they have special powers or are an important religious or political figure) or depressive (believing they are guilty of a terrible crime)

 Treatment is available to help people with psychosis to manage their symptoms.